 The Role of the Marshall Plan in the Italian Post-WWII Recovery

-This paper studies the e↵ects of international aid on long-term economic growth.
-It exploits plausibly exogenous di↵erences between Italian provinces in the amount of grants disbursed through the Marshall Plan for the reconstruction of public in- frastructures.
-Provinces that received more reconstruction grants experienced a larger increase in the number of industrial firms and workers after 1948.
+This paper studies the effects of international reconstruction aid on long-term economic growth.
+It exploits plausibly exogenous differences between Italian provinces in the amount of grants disbursed through the Marshall Plan for the reconstruction of public infrastructure.
+Provinces that received more reconstruction grants experienced a larger increase in the number of industrial firms and workers.
 Individuals and firms in these areas also started developing more patents.
 The same provinces experienced a faster mechanization of the agricultural sector.
 Motorized machines, such as tractors, replaced workers and significantly boosted agricultural production.
-Finally, we present evidence that shows how reconstruction grants induced economic growth by allowing Italian provinces to modernize their transportation and communication network.
+Finally, we present evidence that shows how reconstruction grants induced economic growth by allowing Italian provinces to modernize their transportation and communication networks damaged during WWII.

-Bianchi, Nicola.
-2018.
+Bianchi, Nicola, and Michela Giorcelli.
+2019.
 The Role of the Marshall Plan in the Italian Post-WWII Recovery.